 Oxtail Bean Stew

 There is only one person in our house who would be a pro at making Mexi-Jamaican Oxtail Bean Stew: Patrick!
-When I told him about my new campaign with Rumba Meats and the focus would be “non-traditional beef cuts” he practically leaped out of his chair.
+When I told him about working with Rumba Meats he practically leaped out of his chair.

 “Ask for oxtail!” he cheered.
 He then whipped around and pulled up a Jamaican oxtail stew recipe he had saved on his iPad and told me how he had this idea to give it a Latin makeover using beans, nopales, and a serrano chile.